open-dis/dis-tutorial/CoordinateSystems.md

 When doing graphics programming we describe the position of the cube (or tank) using the graphics package coordinate system.
 Simplicity is a virtue in programming, so we can describe the game world with a coordinate system that assumes the world is infinitely flat in all directions.
 World of Warcraft can lay out cities and roads for their world on a surface that's infintely flat.
 This makes the math involved in all this simple.
 We can use a local coordinate system, but it's a simple transformation to switch between our local coordinate system and that of the game world's.

 We don't have as pleasant of a situation when trying to describe the position of entities in the real world.
 Entities are usually positioned on the earth's ellipsoid-shaped surface.
-If we're trying to realistically model naval warfare, we won't be able to see a ship 100 km away from our ship; it's below the horizon.
-Using a single, flat coordinate system is not realisitic and can't provide good training when simulations are conducted on that large of a geographic scale.
+If we're trying to realistically model naval warfare then we won't be able to see a ship 100 km away from our ship; it's below the horizon.
+Using a single, unified, flat coordinate system.
+It would not be realisitic and it can't provide good training when simulations are conducted on that large of a geographic scale.
 This is shown by a tangent plane touching the surface of the earth in figure x:

 <img src="images/coordinateSystem/earthTangentPlane.jpg"/>
 Figure x.